 Here are some Girls Name Songs Stories previously posted as "Featured Songs" on our home page.
-We hope you find these stories interesting and add to your appreciation of some of the over 2,000 songs with a girl's name in the title or lyrics.
+We hope you find these song reviews and stories interesting and add to your appreciation of some of the over 2,200 songs with female names in the title or lyrics.

 Check out the top 50 baby girl names on our home page, with links to their songs.
 Also our UK list of best love songs with a girl's or woman's name in the title, our top 40 love songs!
 Feedback and suggestions appreciated.

 Featured Song *Here are three songs about girls named June.
 The Smashing Pumpkins song Bye June was written by song writer and front man, Billy Corgan.
 He also mentions a girl named June in the Smashing Pumpkins song Mayonaise.
 Bye June was first released on a demo tape called Moon in 1989, then in 1991 it was released on the studio album Lull.

 Unni Wihelmsen has a song called Anything 'bout June.
 It's on her 1997 album, Definitely Me, and is a sad song apparently about an abandoned baby girl.
 This song tugs at your heart strings even though it's about things we do not know about baby June.

 Country singer songwriter, Heidi Neufield sings about June Carter in her powerful love song, Johnny and June.
 It is musical salute to the storied romance of Johnny Cash and June Carter.
 Listen to Heidi Neufield's 2008 song, Johnny and June:

 Featured Song *The beautiful heart-wrenching song, May, on James Durbin's 2011 debut album "Memories of a Beautiful Disaster" was written by Doug Brown of SafetySuit.